dacasals/challenge_mle/docs/challenge.md

 #### Configuration managment

-Given the nature of the challenge I realized that a centralized way to manage configurations its a nice to have feature.
+Given the nature of the challenge I realized that a centralized way to manage configurations its a `'nice to have'` feature.
 I added a  file the [[challenge/default.yml]](../challenge/default.yml) to declare configurations needed for both model and api.

 Configurations related with model are declared under ```ModelConfig``` key in the yaml.
 Example of config and comments: